MattMS/my-thoughts/on/status/README.md

 Expansion of thoughts are more likely than changes of opinion, but I am always hoping for new ideas or corrections.

+You can read them now but it may be worthwhile checking again when it is complete.

 ## Complete

 Complete pages should contain all the information that I am wanting to present on the topic.

-I may make minor edits, like changing words, but I am unlikely to add new sections or large blocks of text.
+It does not mean finished forever, as my opinion may change later, but you should feel comfortable reading the page now.

-If I get new information or my opinion changes, then the page will be updated to reflect this.
+If I get new information then the page will be updated to reflect this.